 Important Product-Related Announcements

-On the left-hand side of the page, this section provides information about your setup, what you may do next to complete the set up, and related information.
+On the left-hand side of the page, this section provides information about new features in MySQL Enterprise Monitor, what you should do next to complete your set up, and related information.
 Sections exist for new and upgraded installations.

 My Oracle Support is the channel for interacting with Oracle Support across all products.
 MySQL Enterprise Monitor (MEM) provides a basic integration with My Oracle Support (MOS), allowing you to see an up-to-date list of Open and waiting-on-customer support issues in the product.

-MySQL Enterprise Monitor will, in the background, periodically check the status of MOS Service Requests (SRs) associated with the account with the provided credentials.
+MySQL Enterprise Monitor periodically checks the status of MOS Service Requests (SRs) associated with the account with the provided credentials.

 Any currently "Open" SRs will be listed on the What's New page.

-Any Open SRs that are in a "Waiting on Customer" state - those that need your attention - will also be present on the Overview Dashboard.
+Any Open SRs that are in a "Waiting on Customer" state, those that need your attention, are also displayed on the Overview Dashboard.

-In both locations, the SRs will be linked to the My Oracle Support system for your convenience.
+In both locations, the SRs are linked to the My Oracle Support system for your convenience.

 Use thebutton on the What's New page to control if the MOS check should be performed, and also to force an immediate update of the status of MOS Support Requests.